 Additional Curriculum Information

-Electives are selected in consultation with the student's program advisor.
+Electives are selected in consultation with the student's program advisor and may include courses with either the CMN (communication) or STC (social technology) prefixes.
 When appropriate, students may take up to six credit hours outside the program.

 The thesis or applied project must demonstrate intellectual ability, academic ability and professional growth.
 The thesis is supervised and approved by the student's advisor and committee.
 An oral defense is required for the thesis.
 The applied project is supervised by the student's advisor.
 The achievements or results of the applied project should be made available to the public in the form of a presentation, poster, report or other form negotiated with the faculty advisor.